koordinator-sh/koordinator/docs/proposals/scheduling/20260623-shared-plugin-cache-and-unified-event-dispatcher.md

 1. **Profile construction.** `FrameworkExtenderFactory.NewFrameworkExtender` is called once per profile.
 Each profile's plugins call `New()`, which calls `GetOrRegisterSharedCache`.
-The first call for a given key invokes `create(handle, factory)` and stores the result; subsequent profiles return the stored instance.
+The first call for a given key invokes `create(handle)` and stores the result; subsequent profiles return the stored instance.
 No goroutines are started and no informer handlers are registered yet.

 2. **Cache start.** After all profiles are built, `StartSharedCaches(ctx)` is called.
 This invokes `Start(ctx)` on each registered cache exactly once.
 Inside `Start`, each cache registers its